tomcam/least-github-pages/docs/README.md

 and pages, link to interior pages and selected locations within those pages, use images, handle simple formatting, and do a fair bit of visual customization using CSS to override the defaults.
 * Nothing you do here will ever need to be thrown away.
 Should you decide that the limitations of GitHub pages are too severe, you will lose none of your work.
-The Markdown pages you create can work with any other static site generator.
+Markdown is an accepted input format for hundreds, perhaps thousands of content management systems.
+The Markdown pages you create here can work with any other static site generator.

 ## Intended audience